Travel Information

 By plane

-Our campsites and holiday parks are mostly located in regions with good flight connections.
-Traveling by plane is therefore often an excellent choice.
-At almost all airports you can easily rent a car or travel to your holiday destination by public transport.
-Large campsites and holiday parks often offer a shuttle service to and from the airport.
-Ask directly at your campsite/holiday park for this service.
+Our campsites and holiday parks are usually located in regions with excellent connections.
+Arriving by plane is therefore quite possible.
+At all airports, you can easily hire a car or use public transport to get to your holiday destination.
+The large holiday resorts often also offer a shuttle service.
+Please inquire directly at your campsite/holiday park.

 Sockets